Updated June 2, 2021|7 min read

 But some gay men taking the drug have reportedly had trouble getting insurance.
 Regulators in New York are investigating reports that people "taking HIV prevention drugs are receiving discriminatory treatment in the purchase of disability insurance," said Maria T. Vullo, New York financial services superintendent.
 The state later required insurers to cover the drug.

 Insurers take time to adjust to new drugs.
 For example, ratings were more punishing for ADHD drugs in the past, but have become more lenient as they became more widespread.
 Truvada was once taken exclusively by HIV-positive people, and insurers don’t have as much data on its use as PrEP.

-“This is something the carriers are still learning about,” said Tyler End, certified financial planner and general manager for disability product for Policygenius.
+“This is something the carriers are still learning about,” said R. Tyler End, certified financial planner and head of operations expansion for Policygenius.
 “If they don’t have enough data, they’re always going to err on the side of caution.”

 Taylor said an LGBT-friendly adviser can help in this case as well.
 He's had success challenging insurance underwriting standards for clients who take PrEP.